 Logitech recently announced the newest MX mouse line up, the MX Master 2s which I just reviewed, and this one here, the Anywhere 2s.
-Both flagship mice in their own category, one for productivity, the other for portability… both packed with tons of features which I’ll go over.
-Logitech did send this to me under embargo, so I finally get a chance to show this to you on my channel.
+Both flagship mice in their own category, one for productivity, the other for portability, both packed with tons of features which I’ll go over.
 Retail wise, this travel mouse goes for $79 at the time of this video.
-AS always, I’ll leave my affiliate links in the video description below, click on my links and they’ll give you the most updated prices in real-time… you never know when these things might go on sale.
+As always, I’ll leave my affiliate links above, click on my links and they’ll give you the most updated prices in real-time – you never know when these things might go on sale.

-Looking at the buttons, you have a hyper scroll wheel that allows you to go through documents ridiculously fast, perfect for those working with large excel sheets, Premiere when going through your timeline, and web pages that are super long, the hyper scroll wheel is very convenient.
-Now, you can tap the same button on the Anywhere mouse and have it go to a click-click, somewhat of traditional ratchet style scroll instead.
-The last feature, you can go side to side on your documents such as Excel or photoshop, Lightroom etcetera.
+You have a hyper scroll wheel that allows you to go through documents ridiculously fast, perfect for those working with large excel sheets, Premiere when going through your timeline, and web pages that are super long, the hyper scroll wheel is very convenient.
+Now, you can tap the same button on the Anywhere mouse and have it go to a click-click, somewhat traditional ratchet-style scroll instead.
+The last feature – you can go side-to-side on your documents such as Excel or Photoshop, Lightroom, et cetera.
 The mouse does make it convenient when you have it right there at your fingertips.
 The tiny square button allows for all of your opened windows to be viewed at a glance for quick selecting, another press brings it back to normal view.
 On the side are your traditional back and forward buttons, perfect for web surfing, and the position is very good, better than the MX Master 2s that I recently reviewed.

 Moving to other new or upgraded features and why you would consider of buying this, is the Darkfield Mouse Tracking.
-The original mouse had an upto 1600dpi reading while the MX Anywhere 2s has an upto 4000dpi reading making this a very sensitive and highly reactive mouse to small movements.
+The original mouse had an up to 1600 DPI reading while the MX Anywhere 2s has an up to 4000 DPI reading, making this a very sensitive and highly reactive mouse to small movements.
 In your field of work, you might need that.
-The Anywhere 2s is still capable of reading on practically all surfaces you throw at it.
-Tested this on various surfaces and didn’t have any issues.
-Didn’t have any issues on clear transparent glass as well.
+The Anywhere 2S is still capable of reading on practically all surfaces you throw at it.
+Tested this on various surfaces and didn’t have any issues, nor did it have any issues on clear transparent glass as well.

 So, that’s it for this review.
-The MX Anywhere 2s, its very responsive, very much compact, but in the end, why would you spend $70 on this versus buying a $20 to $30 mouse, it’s because you’re very much using this for some line of work and absolutely need these functions.
-That’s the biggest selling point, it’s the software.
-As for the MX Master 2s, I can see someone buying that for ergonomics and simply how it feels, but the Anywhere 2s, for the price, I would say this is a very niche mouse and it is perfect for productivity warriors.
+The MX Anywhere 2S – it’s very responsive, very much compact, but in the end, why would you spend $70 on this versus buying a $20 to $30 mouse?
+It’s because you’re very much using this for some line of work and absolutely need these functions.
+That’s the biggest selling point – it’s the software.
+As for the MX Master 2S, I can see someone buying that for ergonomics and simply how it feels, but the Anywhere 2S, for the price, I would say this is a very niche mouse and it is perfect for productivity warriors.
 Let me know in the comment section below, for your budget, for your taste, is this something you would purchase yourself?
-And what line of work do you do.
-As always, I hope this video helped you in some way, be sure to Like and Subscribe to show your support.
+Also, what line of work do you do?
+As always, I hope this review helped you in some way.
 You guys take care, and I’ll catch you, on the next one.
-Bye.